kawaiipantsu/dotrc/MacOS/oh-my-zsh/README.md

 To install this plugin use brew

     brew install zsh-syntax-highlighting

+Also you need to install "fortune" as chucknorris depends on strfile that's included in fortune.

+    brew install fortune

 Then add the following to your .zshrc or use mine where it all is there!